-Our net revenues recorded on sales of the OraQuick® In-Home HIV test represent total gross revenues, less an allowance for expected returns, and customer allowances for cooperative advertising, discounts, rebates, and chargebacks.
+Our net revenues recorded for sales of the OraQuick® In-Home HIV test represent total gross revenues, less an allowance for expected returns, and customer allowances for cooperative advertising, discounts, rebates, and chargebacks.
 The allowance for expected returns is an estimate established by management, based upon currently available information, and is adjusted to reflect known changes in the factors that impact this estimate.
-Other customer allowances are at contractual rates and are recorded as a reduction of gross revenue when recognized in our consolidated statements of income.
+Other customer allowances are at contractual rates and are recorded as a reduction of gross revenue when recognized in our consolidated statements of operations.

 We record shipping and handling charges billed to our customers as product revenue and the related expense as cost of products sold.
-Taxes assessed by governmental authorities, such as sales or value-added taxes, are excluded from product revenues.